Nearsoft/apprentice/07 - Javascript/README.md

 ### Functions as "first-class objects"

-In Javascript functions are treated as **first-class objects**.
+In JavaScript functions are treated as **first-class objects**.
 What this means is that functions can be assigned as a value to a variable, passed as argument to other functions and can be returned by another function.

 #### Functions as variables